jeffdemeutter/HierarchicalStateMachine/README.md

 **How can we implement them**

-While doing some research about HSM's, i've seen a couple of different ways to implement them
+While doing some research about HSM's, i've seen a couple of different ways to implement them.
+  - Using Enumerators
+  - Inheritence
+  - Stack based